-- Phonetic similarities is where you test names that sound similar, like Craig and Greg
+- Phonetic similarities are where you test names that sound similar, like Craig and Greg

 - Missing or additional hyphens or spaces can occur when you are converting character sets (a non-Latin name to a Latin name).
 You want to make sure that you can deal with differences in punctuation, missing components or letters.

-- Missing components/letters or truncated name can become important an important consideration with very long last names.
-You want to know the character limitation of the different fields that you screen against and what happens if it passes that limitation?
+- Missing components/letters or truncated names can become important an important consideration with very long last names.
+You want to know the character limitation of the different fields that you screen against and what happens if it passes that limitation.

-- Incorrect database fields can occur if data is entered from other systems are not divided correctly.
+- Incorrect database fields can occur if data entered from other systems are not divided correctly.

 - Titles and Honorifics are titles likes Reverend, Imam, Mister, Miss, Lady or Lord.
-If during screening some includes a title or honorific, is your system able to capture that?
+If during screening some include a title or honorific, is your system able to capture that?

 - Multiple languages – can your system handle names in their native character set like Arabic or Chinese?